This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 3. Ask them to create simple projects

-If you have picked Python for your kids, then here are a few simple projects or code snippets they can create for fun.
+If you have picked Python for your kids, here are a few simple projects or code snippets they can create for fun.

 - How To Make A Simple Python 3 Calculator Using Functions